If you have a question about the event that is not answered below then please get in touch with the team by emailing [email protected]

-Running Out of Time is a 7,767km non-stop relay from Glasgow, Scotland (Host of COP26) to Sharm El-Sheikh, Egypt (Host of COP27).
-There are a total of 732 stages, with each stage being around 10km long.
-The relay runs day and night for 40 days and travels to 18 countries.
+Running Out of Time is a 2,661km relay from Ben Nevis to Big Ben.
+There are a total of 366 stages, with stages ranging from 2-30km long.
+The relay runs from sunrise to sunset for 32 days and travels to 30 counties.

-Our goal is for the relay baton to be passed from person-to-person and arrive in Egypt.
+Our goal is for the relay baton to be passed from person-to-person and arrive in London.
 Most stages will be run and a small number will be cycled.
-We’ll be sailing The Channel and The Mediterranean.
+We will also be kayaking, canoeing, paragliding, skiing, mountain biking, walking, wheeling and more!

 You must be over the age of 18 to sign-up to our relay and be able maintain an average pace of 6 minutes 15 seconds per kilometre / 10 minutes per mile for the duration of a stage.

-We also have a Schools Action Day taking place on November 3rd, which is open to schools around the world, and a Virtual Relay Day on November 5th.
+We also have a Schools Action Day taking place on June 21st, which is open to schools around the UK.

 Click on the icon in the top right corner of your screen (you'll need to close FAQs) first.
 On the main image you should see an 'Update my photo' button in the bottom right corner of the image.
 Press that link and update your photo using one from your phone's library or snap a new selfie.

-The Global Schools Action Day is on the 3rd of November this year – but don’t worry if you can’t make this date, you can take part on any day that works for you.
+The National Schools Action Day is on the 21st of June this year – but don’t worry if you can’t make this date, you can take part on any day that works for you.
+Discover more here.

 School participation is free and there are plenty of ways to get involved – simply register your school’s interest and we’ll send you everything you need.
 As a registered school you’ll receive a comprehensive toolkit to allow your students to: